Joanna Koerten: Technique

 Koerten's paper cutting technique imitates the high art characteristics of oil painting and sculpture of the 17th century.
 She focused create the effect of the textural and perspectival nature of painting while at the same time achieving the monumental nature of sculpture.
 She emphasised the pictorial and illusionistic aspects of paper cutting, making her an innovative artist of her time as compared to typical paper cut art with delicate interlaced and calligraphic strands.
 She used a wide variety of cut shapes to more accurately imitate the appearance of gradually chiaroscuro, similar to painting.

 In her portrait of Peter the Great (c.1697), Koerten portrays varying textures and contrast shown in the rough stonework through small slits as well as in Peter's armor shining in dark wedge cuttings contrasting against the white paper.
 Peter's fur ermine cape utilizes cutting techniques created with sharp spiked cuts, soft molded carvings, and short, ragged snips.
 Koerten's Frederik III shows linework depicting a deeper illusion of interior space in her use of linear perspective.
 Textured stonework and shimmering fabrics are also shown in this work along with curved, sweeping cuts resembling the appearance of hair.

 Works

 Only fifteen of her works survive.
 The existence of others can be inferred from descriptions in old auction lists.

 For a description of her oeuvre see: Catalogus van een overheerlijk konstkabinet papiere snykonst, door wylen Mejuffrouw Koerten, huisvrouw van wylen Adriaan Blok, met de schaar in papier gesneden (Amsterdam ca.1750).

 Examples of her work can be seen in the Stedelijk Museum De Lakenhal (Leiden), in the Koninklijke Bibliotheek (The Hague), in Kasteel-Museum Sypesteyn (Loosdrecht) and in Westfries Museum (Hoorn).

+Three of her works were included in the 2025 exhibition Women Artists From Antwerp to Amsterdam, 1600-1750 at the National Museum of Women in the Arts (NMWA).